mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 1. Make sure that your articles of incorporation contain the proper purpose and dissolution clauses (they will if you use the template).
 1. Do *not* mention any of [cursed words][bolo] on the IRS's list to "Be On the Look Out" for (So-called BOLO words).

 The list is apparently no longer in use due to the scandal it caused, but it's still instructive to know what was on it.
-For example, in our case "Open Source" was on the list, so despite working in the open (something we believe contributes to our Educational purpose), we had to be very careful never to mention that in our mission or anywhere else.
+For example, in our case "Open Source" was on the list, so despite working in the open (something we believe contributes to our educational purpose), we had to be very careful never to mention that in our mission or anywhere else.

 Once you've got your Expedite Request completed, it's time to work on the 1023 itself.
 This is a long and arduous process that is too detailed to get into.
 Be careful, be thorough, follow the guides, and get help from a friend or lawyer.
-We found it to be incredibly useful to get somebody with experience to carefully look at your paperwork (thanks Carl!).
+We found it to be incredibly useful to get somebody with experience to carefully look at our paperwork.

 ### Other Things We Sent the IRS

 In addition to the items mentioned above, we also included printed copies of a partnership agreement we have with Princeton for the hosting of RECAP, a printed selection of press, and printed copies of our homepages (RECAP, CourtListner, Free Law Project).

-The goal of these enclosures was mostly to keep the IRS reviewer from touching their computer.
+The goal of these enclosures was mostly to keep the IRS reviewer from touching their computer, but also to keep their life as simple as possible.
 Like any application, you want to control the information that is provided to the reviewer.
 Just like you wouldn't want your next boss seeing your Facebook profile, you don't want the IRS reviewer looking up your organization's website.
-Maybe if you provide your homepage for them they won't bother.
+Maybe, we reason, if we provide our homepage for them they won't bother booting up their computer.

 ### Remarks on Formatting, Etc.